S0yf00d-exe/S0yf00d-exe/README.md

-- 👋 Hi, I’m @S0yf00d-exe
+- 👋 Hi, I’m @S0yf00d-exe 😎

-- 👀 I’m interested in Privacy & Security Projects.
+- 👀 I’m interested in 👁️ Privacy & Security 🔒 Projects.

-- 🌱 I’m currently learning Linux...
+- I’m currently learning Linux 🐧 💻, and Gardening 🌱 🪴 ATM.

 <!---
 S0yf00d-exe/S0yf00d-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.